lukelloydjones/C-Programming/README.md

 # CPP_Programming
-This repository contains all my personal C++ practice and programmin.
+This repository contains all my personal C++ practice and programming.